 Family – Sans Serif

-The font with positive name was created by Brian J. Bonislawsky, creator, headline designer and “professor” of Astigmatic One Eye Typographic Institute in 2010.
-Astigmatic began it work from 2008 year in Rochester; later relocating to Miami, a more tourist attracting area, dedicated to bringing fantastic typographic specimens to the public.
-Luckiest Guy is a friendly heavyweight sans-serif font inspired by custom hand lettered 1950’s advertisements.
+The font with the positive name was created by Brian J. Bonislawsky, creator, headline designer, and “professor” of Astigmatic One Eye Typographic Institute in 2010.
+Astigmatic began its work in the 2008 year in Rochester; later relocating to Miami, a more tourist-attracting area, dedicated to bringing fantastic typographic specimens to the public.
+Luckiest Guy is a friendly heavyweight sans-serif font inspired by custom hand-lettered 1950’s advertisements.
 Large and in charge, this offbeat, lovably legible font lends itself to all sorts of uses.
-Luckiest Guy is a fancy font, which look very suitable in cartoons.
+Luckiest Guy is a fancy font, which looks very suitable in cartoons.
 The uber-bold unicase letterforms exude charm and light-heartedness, while the SmallCaps and extensive figure sets expand the range of usability and appeal.
 The font is licensed under Apache License.
 Take Luckiest Guy for a spin and let him pack a punch for both your website and your design work.

 Family – Sarif (Decorative)

-Of course, no doubt, when you look on this font, it’s easy to understand, why it’s name Athena – cool typeface, that feels like looking those old buildings from ancient Greece… The font is only uppercase, includes numbers and some special characters.
+Of course, no doubt, when you look at this font, it’s easy to understand, why its name Athena – cool typeface, that feels like looking at those old buildings from ancient Greece… The font is the only uppercase, includes numbers and some special characters.
 It comes in TTF format.
-It was created by Alcir Heidemann, student from Florianópolis, Brazil in 2012.
+It was created by Alcor Heidemann, a student from Florianópolis, Brazil in 2012.
 Typeface created in the Introduction to Typeface Design class at SCAD – Savannah College of Art and Design.

-This font was drawn by hand before being scanned and vectorised.
-Designer maintained as much of the hand drawn, naturally textured edges as possible to give a unique and personal look.
-Athena contains only uppercase letters as was said above, latery was added some alternatives in order to impress his monotony.
+This font was drawn by hand before being scanned and vectorized.
+The designer maintained as much of the hand-drawn, naturally textured edges as possible to give a unique and personal look.
+Athena contains only uppercase letters as was said above, lately was added some alternatives in order to impress his monotony.
 Geometric and unique, this font will make your text memorable.

 Family – Decorative (Display, 3D)

 There are four directional layers for the sides, so you can simulate light coming from various directions.
-There’s a stripe layer which can be used to created a metallic shimmer effect.
+There’s a striped layer that can be used to create a metallic shimmer effect.
 The Hollow style is made of thin outlines and has multiple uses.
-Use it on its own for a engineery, blueprint look.
+Use it on its own for an engineer, blueprint look.
 Make it black and overlay it on solid colors for a stained glass effect.
 Set it to 50% gray and use a screen or color dodge effect at around 25% opacity to create a subtle sharpening effect.
 The solid layer can be offset to simulate a drop shadow.
 The Xylitol family includes a Solo style, which has more conventional spacing—handy when you need accompanying flat text.
-An outline style is useful on its own of for doing layer transparency tricks.
-Xylitol supports lot of languages including Greek and Russian.
-Remember, that Photoshop ignore the font’s vertical metrics, so you may need to vertically shift some of the layers to align.
+An outline style is useful on its own for doing layer transparency tricks.
+Xylitol supports a lot of languages including Greek and Russian.
+Remember, that Photoshop ignores the font’s vertical metrics, so you may need to vertically shift some of the layers to align.
 The diamond (lozenge) ◊ character contains a registration cross-hair to help you get things lined up.
 Use it, it really cool!